Charles King Van Riper: Early life

 Van Riper's father was Anthony B. Van Riper (1862-1917) of Paterson, New Jersey.
 He founded the silk manufacturer firm of Frost & Van Riper with his partner Harry B. Frost, for twenty-five years before his death.

 Van Riper was a graduate of Rutgers College, class of 1913.
 Van Riper did newspaper work for New York and New Jersey newspapers until World War I, when he entered the United States Army Air Service.
-On June 4, 1917, Van Riper married Helen Dorothy Ordway (1893-1971) in New York City, New York.
-They had one child during their marriage, Anthony King Van Riper.
+Van Riper was married to Helen Dorothy Ordway (1893-1965) and they had one child during their marriage, Anthony King (1926-2001).
+Van Riper was a soldier in the United States Army during World War I.

-Professional background
+Soon after graduation, in 1913, Van Riper became president of the Knickerbocker Club, a new Eastside, Paterson club that wanted to look after both social and athletic interests.
+He was unanimously reelected president of the social club in 1914.

+Career

-After the World War I Van Riper came to Carmel-by-the-Se a to work freelance for newspapers, magazines, television and writing plays.
+Van Riper began his career reporting at The Paterson Guardian, and went to the Newark Evening News, then took up story writing.
+After the World War I Van Riper came to Carmel-by-the-Sea to work freelance for newspapers, magazines, television, and writing plays.

-Van Riper Property

-In 1920, Van Riper built one of the earliest houses on Carmel Point.
-It is located at 26262 Isabella Avenue between San Antonio and Inspiration Avenues.
-They were neighbors of Robinson Jeffers and his wife Una.
-The house is built with native stone and was a gathering place for their friends and neighbors.